-With the yey'maps profile tool, a profile can be generated at any location on the map by digitizing a polyline.
+With the yey'maps profile tool, an elevation profile can be generated at any location on the map by digitizing a polyline.
 The profile tool is part of the yey'maps bing maps extension.

 Simply enter the search term or address in the search field and you will see the result on the map.

 Conversely, you can click on any point on the map and yey'maps will then find the right address for you.

 Create a start and an endpoint on the map and yey'maps will find the best route for you.

 For this purpose, the location names of the start and endpoint, as well as the distance and the travel time, are displayed.

 Select additional points and add them to your route. yey'maps will sequence the destinations' routes and provide the most efficient result.

 The yey'maps navigation tool is a simple but efficient tool for estimating travel times and planning routes.

 With yey'maps it is effortless to print scaled maps.
 Simply select the map size, the scale, the map section, and position it correctly in the preview.
 Just fill in the stamp field with all the important information and you're ready to go.